EPPIcenter/mad4hatter/docs/modules/analysis/resistance-markers.md

 ### resmarker_microhap_table.txt

-This file provides the same information as the resistance marker table, but in less granular form and joined by haplotype.
+This file provides the same information as the resistance marker table above, but it is more informative as it strings the mutations from each locus together into haplotypes.

 |Column|Description|
 |:--:|:--:|